Uros-S/gPC-neuro-prob-robustness/README.md

 # gPC_neuro_prob_robustness
 Code used to generate the figures in Main Text and Supplementary Material of the paper "gPC-based robustness analysis of neural systems through probabilistic recurrence metrics" by U. Sutulovic, D. Proverbio, R. Katz, and G. Giordano.
-ArXiv version of the paper coming soon.
+ArXiv version of the paper can be found at the link https://arxiv.org/abs/2601.02606 .
+Supplementary material for the paper can be found at the Zenodo link https://zenodo.org/records/18172216 .

 # License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.